-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely e.g. through e-safety, PSHE and SMSC.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely e.g. through online safety, PSHE and SMSC education.

 - Whether it be through choice of level of challenge; of how to record an answer; of who to work/play with; of what to have for lunch; or which of our extra-curricular opportunities to take part in, the children are encouraged and given the freedom to make a choice and supported in living with it.

 - In this way, it is our aim that our children will be able to evaluate the society in which they live and to make the informed, independent choices of good citizens.

 - Mutual respect is one of the core values that underpin every aspect of life in our school.